 The Centre for the Environment brings together researchers from across disciplines with partners from government, industry and communities to support and promote real-world solutions for environmental challenges.
 Our research actively embraces the human dimensions of governance and decision-making as opportunities for change.

-Environmental monitoring at scale
+Environmental monitoring and remediation

 COVID-19 and human-wildlife conflict